ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 **unique state response**: It is a unique kind of its own, neither reducible nor be assimilated to sensations like headaches

 **Kripke's objection**: It leaves the nature of this postulated primitive state - the primitive state of 'meaning addition by "plus"' - remains completely mysterious.

+## The Solution and the Private Language Argument